torryatco/Basilica/readme.md

 Examine the CSS in the browser's inspector.
 Note the mapping.

-One of the best things about nesting in SASS is how it allows you to simplify media queries and keep them aligned with the selector.
+One of the best things about nesting in SASS is how it allows you to organize media queries and keep them aligned with the selector.

 Cut the body rule from the breakpoint and add the styling to the initial body rule as shown: